 Weather: Students should follow local TV and radio stations for college or high school closures.
 If your high school is closed it does NOT mean that the college campus is necessarily closed.
-It is the student's responsibility to assure that they are attending school/college classes if it is open.
+Students are responsible to assure that they are attending school/college classes when open.

-Conflicting High School Schedule: If your high school is not in session for any reason (teacher inservice, 1⁄2 day for conferences, etc.) KVCC courses still run and you will be expected to be in class.
+Conflicting High School Schedule: If your high school is not in session for any reason (teacher inservice, 1⁄2 day for conferences, etc.) KVCC courses still run and students are expected to be in class.
 Busses may not run on these days so you may need to find alternate transportation.
+When there are conflicts between high school and college schedules (Ex.
+SAT testing, exam days), students should talk with their High School Counselor or E/MC Mentor on how best to approach this.

 College Schedule: Courses will follow the academic calendar from the college.
 The college follows a different schedule/calendar than that of your high school.
 Spring break weeks are different, and students are discouraged from missing college courses during the local school district spring break.
-This could be detrimental to your success in a course.
-You need to plan in advance with your instructor if you will be absent.
+This could be detrimental to success in a course.
+Students need to plan in advance with instructors if they will be absent.